 For residents in Lake St. Louis, MO, TMD-related jaw pain can make it challenging to enjoy daily activities, from eating to sleeping comfortably.
 At Axes Physical Therapy, our Lake St. Louis, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
-Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
+Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
 Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?